Green marketing Blog

 I opened the business section of my New York Times on Earth Day and noted with dismay the lead article, “As Shoppers Cut Back Spending, “Green Products” Lose Allure”.
 It reported that green brands launched in recent years by mainstream marketers such as Clorox (Green Works) and S.C.
 Johnson (Nature’s Source), had experienced sharp sales declines during 2009 and that introductions of green brands were off during that period, too.

 And then I perked up.
-The article went on to report that, in stark contrast —even during the recession—brands like Seventh Generation and Method experienced double-digit growth …Read more...
+The article went on to report that, in stark contrast —even during …Read more...

 Posted on November 15, 2010 by guest blogger, Jeff Dubin

 Rumors of green’s demise are being greatly exaggerated.
 In this year of fiery political passions, the word “revolt” is in the air.
 However, I think Ad Age inhaled a whiff of the zeitgeist and incorrectly applied the term to consumers supposedly cooling in their ardor for green products.
 “Has Green Stopped Giving?
 Seeds of Consumers Revolt Sprouting Against Some Environmentally Friendly Product Lines” trumpets the headline of a recent Ad Age article.
-The author quotes Timothy Kenyon, director of GfK Roper’s Green Gauge study who more judiciously describes the current situation as “green fatigue.”
-This may be closer to …Read more...
+The author quotes Timothy Kenyon, director of GfK Roper’s Green Gauge study who more judiciously describes the …Read more...

 Posted on November 08, 2010 by Jacquelyn Ottman